bxljoy/my-social-media/README.md

 ## bugs need to be fixed
 - Adding the response to the wrong username and password
 - Adding the light/dark mode toggle button in the main page
+- Updating the layout of the detail page